-During 2021/22 Internal Audit have carried out a review of the Councils fraud and corruption arrangements against the latest best practice guidance.
-The result of this review are referred to in the section below on the work of internal audit.
+During 2021/22 Internal Audit carried out a review of the Councils fraud and corruption arrangements against the latest best practice guidance.
+The recommendations arising from this review are referred to in the internal audit section.

 Development Needs of Councillors and Officers: